zkniebel/SitecoreUML/Documentation/README.md

 ## Contributors

-My name is Zachary Kniebel, and I am currently the sole contributor to the SitecoreUML project, and the sole author of this book.
-I am a Sitecore Solution Architect and a Sitecore Evangelist.
-Feel free to reach out to me any time over Sitecore Community Slack \(@zachary\_kniebel\).
+My name is Zachary Kniebel, and I am the sole contributor to the SitecoreUML project, as well as the sole author of this book.
+Feel free to reach out to me any time over Sitecore Community Slack \(@zachary\_kniebel\) if you have any questions, issues, or comments regarding this tool.
+I am always happy to help.